UmayrNordien/vue_movie_app/README.md

 ## Error Handling ❗

-To confront the unpredictable realm of errors, I fortified the app with robust error handling mechanisms.
-This safeguard extended its protective wings over the app, ensuring that even in the face of adversities like failed API requests and user input errors, the user experience remained unscathed.
+Made use of try catch error handlingv for failed API requests and user input errors

 ## Testing and Debugging 🔧